switco/webProject1/README.md

 ## Documentation

-You can find every documentation that i've made in the documentation file.
+You can find every documentation that i've made in the documentation folder.
 To design the homepages (Desktop & Mobile), i've used the software Figma.

 ## Link